Sign In Forgot Password

 • Service animals and leashed dogs permitted.

-• This event will be entirely outdoors, so pack accordingly: A sweater/jacket in case you get cold, bug spray if mosquitoes and other pests are fond of you, a folding camp chair, etc.
+• This event will be entirely outdoors, so pack accordingly: A sweater/jacket in case you get cold, bug spray if mosquitoes and other pests are fond of you, shoes that you don't mind getting dirty, a folding camp chair, etc.

 • No designated sensory-safe spaces on-site.